Shannen Doherty Reveals Stage 4 Cancer Diagnosis

 "I'd rather people here it from me," Doherty said.
 "I don't want it to be twisted.
 I don't want it to be a court document.
 I want it to be real and authentic.
 I want to control the narrative.
 I want people to know from me."

-According to the star, the company should have paid for more of the damages that she covered out of pocket.
+According to the star, the company should have covered more of the damages, which she ultimately paid for out of pocket.
 "You walked into the house and it just reeked of smoke," she said.
 "I tried, I communicated with my insurance company.
 I called, I got passed around from claims adjuster to claims adjuster.
 I ended up suing State Farm.
 The result has been one of the most horrific processes I have ever been through."

 (In a statement to ABC News, State Farm said, "We empathize with Ms. Doherty's health issues and wish her a full recovery.
 We strongly believe we have upheld our commitment to our customer and have paid what we owe not his claim.")